Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu

 We therefore recommend that you set up ECHA's bank account information in the accounting system well in advance of the first invoice's due date.

 If you use an external accounting company, please ensure that all required information about ECHA and the Biocidal Products Regulation is passed on.
-It is also advisable that clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
+It is also advisable to clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
 Please refer to Q&A 769 and Q&A 770.

-Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment must comprise the full amount.
-Should additional bank charges apply to your payment, these must be included on top of the full amount of your invoice..
+Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment should be made at the full amount so that any possible bank charges are not deducted from the payment.

 Please inform your accounting department that if the invoice is paid after the due date, the application/notification will be rejected.

 The following information about your company is visible on the invoices and credit notes:

 - Company name and billing address indicated by the applicant – the information appearing on the invoice is the one filled in the ‘Billing address’ tab in ECHA Accounts.

 - Customer ID number – which is the same as the Legal entity UUID.

 - DUNS number and VAT number – if provided by the registrant during the sign-up; can be modified later on in the Legal entity details section of ECHA Accounts.

 - Purchase order number – if provided by the registrant when submitting the application/notification in R4BP 3.

 If you are submitting an application/notification on behalf of the asset owner you can select either your billing address (case owner) or the billing address of the asset owner.

 Additional information on how to update your company's general information in ECHA Accounts can be found in the section “How to update legal entity details” of the ECHA Accounts Manual.

 When submitting an application/notification, you can indicate your own internal purchase order number.
 It is not possible to add any forgotten purchase order number or modify it afterwards.